Jon Stock: Bibliography

-No Place to Hide

-No Place to Hide is Stock's eleventh novel, to be published by Head of Zeus under the pen name J. S. Monroe on 13 April 2023.
+No Place to Hide (2023) was published by Head of Zeus under the pen name J.S.
+Monroe.
 A psychological thriller, it is about a successful doctor in London whose life and marriage implode when his past as a medical student catches up with him.

-The Sleep Room

-Stock's next book is a non fiction book titled The Sleep Room.
-It is based on the psychiatric treatments conducted by British doctor William Sargant in the 60's and 70's.
-Stock researched this book by contacting the survivors of Sargant's experiments.
-He also accessed Sargant's papers at the Wellcome Collection and the recently released documents at National Archives in Kew.
-The rights to publish his book in the UK and Commonwealth has been bought by The Bridge Street Press, from the Little, Brown Book Group.
+The Sleep Room: A Very British Medical Scandal (2025), published by The Bridge Street Press, was Stock's first work of non-fiction.
+The book is about British psychiatrist William Sargant and his experimental treatment of women in the 60's and 70's at St Thomas' Hospital in London.
+As well as accessing Sargant's papers at the Wellcome Collection and recently released documents at National Archives in Kew, Stock contacted survivors of Sargant's experiments and the book includes their testimonies.

 Movie deal

 Warner Bros. acquired the movie rights to the Dead Spy Running franchise in October 2008 to make the first of a proposed three-movie franchise.
 They signed on Charlie's Angels director McG to direct the movie along with Stephen Gaghan to write the screen play.
-It was initially reported that after the shooting of McG's last movie Terminator Salvation, he would be taking up the shooting of the remake Captain Nemo: 20,000 Leagues Under the Sea, but with the cancelling of this movie by Disney it had appeared that Dead Spy Running was the next movie to be taken up.

-In March 2012, it was reported that Jonathan Levine was in talks with Warner Bros to direct Dead Spy Running, but in September 2012 Warner Brothers announced that they had hired Adam Wingard to direct, and Simon Barrett to rewrite the screenplay of Dead Spy Running.
-Wingard and Barrett have worked together on indie horror movies, including You're Next, V/H/S and A Horrible Way to Die.
-In 2014, McG has bought the movie rights with his own company, Wonderland Sound and Vision, and the film is currently in development.
+In September 2012 Warner Brothers announced that they had hired Adam Wingard to direct, and Simon Barrett to rewrite the screenplay of Dead Spy Running.
+In 2014, McG bought the movie rights with his own company, Wonderland Sound and Vision.